ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - React  Lifting State Up .md

 > Often, several components need to reflect the same changing data.
 We recommend lifting the shared state up to their closest common ancestor.

-Fix: functionalty to delete movie (passing callbacks to grandchild)
+Fix: functionality to delete movie (passing callbacks to grandchild)